rcc11/4chan-sounds-player/README.md

 - `filter-image-button` - Add the image MD5 to the filters.
 - `filter-sound-button` - Add the sound URL to the filters.
 - `remove-button` - Remove the sound from the player.
 Removed sounds can be re-added using the reload button.
+- `menu-button` - Open the dropdown menu for the sound.
 - `repeat-button` - Toggles the repeat setting between all, one and none.
 - `shuffle-button` - Toggles shuffle.
 - `playlist-button` - Toggles between the playlist and image view.